 Average 15-17 mph

-- Moderate fitness, able to cycle for 1 ½ -2 ½ hours at a moderate pace, so in 2 hours you will cover 30 to 35 miles.
+- Moderate fitness, able to cycle for 2 hours or more at a moderate pace, and cover 30 to 35 miles.

 - Basic roadside maintenance, i.e. mend a puncture